fae-exe/kamoshigay/README.txt

 	*smileCondensator
 		name:Smile condensator
-		desc:<q>A machine to turn the happiness of kamoshikas into kamoshicoins.</q> <//> <.> Gives 0.1 kamoshicoin per second at base. <.> Decreases kamosmile income by 1 kamosmile per second. cost:20 kamosmiles
+		desc:<q>A machine to turn the happiness of kamoshikas into capriCoins.</q> <//> <.> Gives 0.1 capricoin per second at base. <.> Decreases kamosmile income by 1 kamosmile per second. cost:20 kamosmiles
 		tags:smileConverter
-		on tick:yield 0.1 kamoshicoin
+		on tick:yield 0.1 capriCoin
 		on tick:yield -1 kamosmile
 		req:(kamosmile:ps) >= 1
 		req:(kamosmiles:earned) >= 10

 	*kamoshiParty
 		name:Kamoshiparty harvester|Kamoshiparty harvesters
 		desc:<q>The happy kamoshikas are partying!
-Their residual smiles can be converted into a lot of kamoshicoins.</q> <//> <.> Gives 1 kamoshicoin per second at base. <.> Decreases kamosmile income by 2 kamosmiles per second. cost:100 kamosmiles
+Their residual smiles can be converted into a lot of capricoins.</q> <//> <.> Gives 1 capricoin per second at base. <.> Decreases kamosmile income by 2 kamosmiles per second. cost:100 kamosmiles
 		tags:smileConverter
-		on tick:yield 1 kamoshicoin
+		on tick:yield 1 capriCoin
 		on tick:yield -2 kamosmile
 		req:(kamosmile:ps) >= 2
 		req:(kamosmiles:earned) >= 50